YashdalfTheGray/dotfiles/container/motd.md

 # Docker Devenv

 Welcome to the devenv container.
 This combines common developer tooling like tmux+vim+zsh into a single container image and it includes commands to set up different languages as the user desires.
+This container is intended to be stateless, it is suggested that you either upload all your work to version control, or mount a volume to save it on the host or in the cloud.

 The following commands to set up language support are available